 As summer winds down, parents are busy shopping for school supplies, checking last year’s clothing to see what still fits, scheduling appointments for physical and dental exams, and, more often than not, subjecting them to immunizations.
 However, now isn’t just a time when school kids need to roll up their sleeves and face those dreaded shots.
 This time of year, even adults should get in on the act.

 To ensure your loved ones over age 60 receive the best senior care, Hillendale Home Care suggests reviewing this report from the Centers for Disease Control (CDC), which outlines the immunizations seniors should be up to date on, including:

 - Tetanus, diphtheria, pertussis – every ten years

 - Varicella (chickenpox) – two doses throughout one’s life

-- Herpes zoster (shingles) – one dose after the age of 60
+- Herpes zoster (shingles) – two dose series, 2 – 6 months apart after the age of 50

 - Pneumococcal (PPSV23) – one dose after the age of 65